okankop/Efficient-3DCNNs/README.md

 ### Calculating FLOPs

 In order to calculate FLOPs, run the file 'calculate_FLOP.py'.
-You need to fist uncomment the desired model in the file.
+You need to first uncomment the desired model in the file.

 ## Citation